Your business and its three kings: the client, the profit, and the society

-Where do you get the motivation and incentive to run a business, meet clients’ needs, master your finances, while being vigilant about the competition?
+Where do you get the motivation and incentive to run a business, meet clients’ needs, and master your finances while being vigilant about the competition?
 Does it all boil down to the drive of the entrepreneur?

 Does it come from inspiration or desperation?
-After all, while many entrepreneurs are motivated by a strong vision to develop and execute their “own thing“, other business owners look at it as a practical option to earn their living.
+After all, while many entrepreneurs are motivated by a solid vision to develop and execute their “own thing“, other business owners consider it a practical option to earn their living.

-Let’s do a step back and look at the overall economic environment.
-A business is not only relevant for the single entrepreneur.
+Let’s take a step back and look at the overall economic environment.
+A business is not only relevant for a single entrepreneur.

 Companies are the backbone of national economies:

-- They deliver goods and services to the market, ultimately improving the quality of life of its client base.
+- They deliver goods and services to the market, ultimately improving the quality of life of their client base.

-- They are an essential source of revenues for the government (taxes).
+- They are an essential source of revenue for the government (taxes).

 - They contribute to the overall economic development of society.

 Overall, stakeholders strongly desire the development and growth of a business.
-An entrepreneur must recognise the social importance of its venture and be aware of the government and society’s increasing expectations.
-While these factors are extraordinary and clearly describe the valuable role and the potential positive impact of a business, it raises new challenges for the entrepreneurs.
+Entrepreneurs must recognise the social importance of their venture and be aware of the government and society’s increasing expectations.
+While these factors are extraordinary and clearly describe a business’s valuable role and potential positive impact, it raises new challenges for entrepreneurs.